 So, how do you action customer feedback in real-time?

-→ Use powerful metrics such as NPS or CSAT as part of your survey, to easily gauge customer satisfaction and loyalty.
+- Use powerful metrics such as NPS or CSAT as part of your survey, to easily gauge customers’ level of satisfaction and loyalty.

 Creating and running a customer satisfaction survey isn’t a one time job.
 It’s a constant iterative process.